hannibal002/SkyHanni/CONTRIBUTING.md

 If you are not very familiar with git, you might want to try this out: https://learngitbranching.js.org/.

 Proposed changes are best made in their own branch, as this makes development easier for both you and the maintainers of this repository.
-You can do this by following the instructions within the IntelliJ window in the open SkyHanni project:
+You can do this by following the instructions within the IntelliJ window in the open Hanni project:

 -   Click the beta dropdown at the top of IntelliJ.
 -   Click **New branch**.
 -   Give the branch a name related to the changes you plan to make.

 _A more in-depth explanation of how to use IntelliJ and branches will follow someday._